 Ideas flowed like rushing water

-In a one-hour outpouring of suggestions, the team came up with a host of things we could do – immediately – particularly around shortening the lineup of customers waiting for service.
-Clients complained that lineups were longer than ever (thanks to staff cuts brought on by the renovation).
-I watched as customers literally voted with their feet – leaving the branch in anger and disgust to sign on with a competitor.
+In a one-hour outpouring of suggestions, the team came up with a host of things we could do – immediately – particularly around shortening the chronic lineup of customers waiting for service.
+Clients complained that lineups were longer than ever – thanks to staff cuts brought on by the renovation.
+(I had watched earlier as customers literally voted with their feet – leaving the branch in anger and disgust.
 Ideas for dealing with the lineup included:

-- Get all CSR positions ready to open for the 10 o’clock morning Delay non-essential background work until after the daily opening rush – try to eliminate a backup before it forms.
+- Get all CSR positions ready to open for the 10 o’clock morning rush.
+Delay non-essential background work until after the rush – try to eliminate a backup before it forms.

 - Divert attention with a television set.
-Divert customers’ attention by placing a large television set above the lineup (this project took place in the 1980’s and this initiative was a first among banks at that time).
+Divert customers’ attention by placing a large television set above the lineup (this turn-around project took place in the 1980’s and this initiative was a first among most banks at the time).

 - Show customers how to use “those new-fangled ATM’s.”
 Customers complained that they didn’t know how to use the Automatic Teller Machines that appeared in the branch, and they were reluctant to try.
 Solution: have an ATM ‘Ambassador’ go out into the lineup and offer hands-on demonstrations to customers who only want to make a simple deposit or withdrawal.
 (This triage approach worked immediately – mainly because it showed that staff cared about reducing the waiting time.)